Skip to content

 Background & Motivation

-Limitations of Prior Work: KV-cache memory grows almost linearly with the number of frames, quickly saturating the GPU.
-For example, LongCat-Video generating a 5-second 480p video requires about 38K latent tokens, corresponding to 34 GB KV-cache, exceeding a single RTX 5090.
-HY-WorldPlay-8B cannot run on a 4090.
-Worse, short context is not only an efficiency bottleneck but also a capability bottleneck—KV length directly determines long-term consistency of identity/layout/motion, and even top-tier long video systems can only sustain about 60 seconds.
+Limitations of Prior Work: KV-cache memory consumption grows almost linearly with the number of frames, quickly exhausting GPU VRAM.
+For instance, generating a 5-second 480p video with LongCat-Video requires ~38K latent tokens, corresponding to 34 GB of KV-cache, exceeding the capacity of a single RTX 5090.
+Worse, short context is both an efficiency bottleneck and a capability bottleneckโ€”KV length directly determines the long-term consistency of identity, layout, and motion.
+Even top-tier long video systems currently peak at approximately 60 seconds.

-Key Insight: The authors observe that video KV exhibits strong spatiotemporal redundancy—neighboring frames at the same spatial patch, and neighboring patches within the same frame, have high latent token cosine similarity.
-Moreover, video content naturally supports progressive encoding (coarse-to-fine), similar to SVC streaming codecs.
-These two properties suggest two opportunities: similar tokens can share a centroid (subtracting it flattens the heterogeneous distribution before quantization), and residuals can be further refined in multiple stages.
+Key Insight: The authors observe that video KVs possess strong spatial-temporal redundancyโ€”cosine similarity between latent tokens is high for both same-space patches in adjacent frames and adjacent patches in the same frame.
+Additionally, video content naturally supports progressive encoding (coarse-to-fine), similar to SVC streaming.
+These properties present two opportunities: similar tokens can share a centroid (subtracting it flattens heterogeneous distributions), and residuals can be further refined through multiple stages.

 Method